 Often chest infections don’t need any medical treatment.
 But in some cases, antibiotics are needed.
-Only bacterial infections respond to treatment with antibiotics — antibiotics will not help viral infections.
+Only bacterial infections respond to treatment with antibiotics — they will not help viral infections.
 If you are prescribed antibiotics you must take the full course even if you feel better after 2 to 3 days.

 Pneumonia can be life threatening for some people.
-Babies, young children and older adults may need to be looked after in hospital.
+Babies, young children and older adults may need to be looked after in hospital if they have pneumonia.

 If you have a chest infection, you can look after yourself by: